ED&LS Training Program

 The ED&LS Undergraduate Major and Graduate Program are in development.

-The ED&LS Summer Institute will launch in 2018, and provide dynamic training for undergraduate students and current professionals alike.
-We will offer two, intensive six-week summer sessions culminating in a Summer-Only Minor or Certificate: The Developing Child.
+The ED&LS Summer Institute launched in 2018, and provides dynamic training for undergraduate students and current professionals alike.
+We offer a twelve-week summer session culminating in a Summer-Only Minor or Certificate: The Developing Child.
 The progressive, applied coursework in developmental science features blended learning approaches (e.g., video feedback, online peer coaching and communities of practice) and design thinking.
 Coursework is designed to build knowledge and skills by integrating theory with evidence-based practice working directly with, and on behalf of, young children.
-Classes include: the ED&LS Core Seminar, Applied Early Developmental Psychology, ED&LS Practicum, Applied Early Developmental Psychopathology, and Design Thinking in ED&LS.
+Classes include: the ED&LS Core Seminar, Applied Early Developmental Psychology, The Developing Child Practicum: Linking Research and Practice, Context of Early Development, and Early Childhood Policy.

 The ED&LS Undergraduate Major (In Development)